-- A. Any Special Permit issued under these regulations shall not become effective until the Special Permit is certified by the Commission and filed on the Ashford Land Records.
-The Special Permit shall (i) contain a description of the premises to which it relates, (ii) specify the nature of the Special Permit and any modifications and/or conditions imposed by the Commission, (iii) state the regulation under which the Special Permit is issued, and (iv) state the names of all owners of record of the premises. - B. The applicant or record owner shall be responsible for filing and recording the Special Permit and shall pay all filing and recording fees. - C. In addition, the final approved site plan associated with the special permit shall be prepared and filed as provided in Article 5B, Section 4 of these regulations.
+A. Any Special Permit issued under these regulations shall not become effective until the Special Permit is certified by the Commission and filed on the Ashford Land Records.
+The Special Permit shall (i) contain a description of the premises to which it relates, (ii) specify the nature of the Special Permit and any

+- B. The applicant or record owner shall be responsible for filing and recording the Special Permit and shall pay all filing and recording fees. - C. In addition, the final approved site plan associated with the special permit shall be prepared and filed as provided in Article 5B, Section 4 of these regulations.